davebrunger/WS.Demos.TuringMachine/README.md

 # WS.Demos.TuringMachine
 This project contains a React implementation of the Turing Machines described in *The Annotated Turing* by Charles Petzold.

 It is entirely written in `TypeScript` and `React` to run in the browser.
 There is no server side code.
-Presentation is via `Bootstrap` and the `react-bootstrap` module.
+Presentation is via `Bootstrap`.
+Since upgrading to Bootstrap 4 the project has switched from using the `react-bootstrap` to the `reactstrap` module.

 Use `npm` to download the required modules and `webpack` to compile the TypeScript files into a JavaScript distribution file.
 Then just open `index.html` in a browser.